hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 > This plugin is an add-on for [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) and requires at least **v1.15** of Seriously Simple Podcasting in order to work.

-Seriously Simple Podcasting is a great plugin for publishing your church's weekly sermons.
-One
+Seriously Simple Podcasting is a great plugin for publishing your church's weekly sermons, but no sermon is really complete with a relevant Bible reading - that's what this plugin allows you to add to your sermons published with Seriously Simple Podcasting.
+Simply put - this plugin adds a new 'Bible reading' text field to your episodes where you can specify the reading for that sermon.
+For your site visitors, this will add the reading to the episode meta data that is displayed beneath the media player with the reading linked to biblegateway.com for the full text.

 **Primary Features**

 - Adds a new field to your episodes for adding the Bible reading for the sermon
-- Adds the Bible reading alongside the rest of the episode details on your episodes, linked to the passage on biblegateway.com
+- Adds the Bible reading alongside the rest of the episode details on your episodes, linked to the full passage on biblegateway.com
 - Allows you to select your preferred version from 60 different English Bible versions
 - Includes dynamic filtering (see FAQ) to use any other version that is available on biblegateway.com